Here’s some quick tips for starting out in Macro

-Using a good lens is the best option but is also the expensive option.
+Using a good lens is the best option but is also expensive.
 There’s quite a few types of lenses available and they vary in size and quality and you’ll have to work out how much you’re willing to spend on one, ranging from a couple of hundred to thousands.
 A 40mm Macro lens will be cheaper than a 100mm Macro lens.
 Using a smaller lens you will have to get closer to the subject.
-A 200mm Macro lens is super expensive but will allow you to be further away from the subject, but it may also make it harder to get the subject in sharp focus as your movements and the subjects movements are magnified.
+A 200mm Macro lens is super expensive but will allow you to be further away from the subject.
+The downside of being further away is that it’s harder to get the subject in sharp focus as your movements and the subjects movements are magnified.
 The closer the better!
 A 65mm, 85mm or 105mm will be perfectly fine.

 A good alternative and relatively cheap.
 An extension tube is connected between your camera and lens.
 It has no glass in it, it’s just a tube.
 It reduces the focus distance in front of the lens, allowing you to get focus while being really close to the subject.
 You can use any lens with these, they don’t need to be macro lenses.

 The ring enables you to put your lens on backwards and using the 50mm lens it works great for a cheap alternative for macro shots.
 The down side is you’re likely to get more dust on the lens opening as it’s exposed when it normally wouldn’t be. then if you use the lens the correct way around you can transfer dust to your cameras sensor so it’s not really recommended.